Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
-There was a quick reversal of market breadth once the indexes began to sell-off intra-week.
-On a week-over-week basis, the SPX (white line) breadth fell from 75% to 68%, the CCMP (blue line) fell from 51% from 42%, and the RTY (orange line) dropped from 67% from 65%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+Stocks are on track for weekly gains and bond yields cooled off, resulting in an expansion in market breadth.
+On a week-over-week basis, the SPX (white line) breadth is up to 60.80% from 55.82%, the CCMP (blue line) ticked up to 46.40% from 45.82%, and the the RTY (red line) moved up to 52.26% from 49.90%.

 Source: Bloomberg L.P.